junglok/tem-docs/docs/service/tools.md

 ## **CryoDRGN**

 **Description**
-> CryoDRGN is a neural network based algorithm for heterogeneous cryo-EM reconstruction.
-In particular, the method models a continuous distribution over 3D structures by using a neural network based representation for the volume.
+> CryoDRGN is a neural-network-based algorithm for heterogeneous cryo-EM reconstruction.
+It models a continuous distribution over 3D structures using a neural-network-based representation of the volume.

 **URL**